-ENGL 0091 WRITING SKILLS III
+ENGL 0091 WRITING SKILLS III CRT HRS:03 LEC HRS:03 LAB HRS:01 writing skills.

-This English course is designed to advance the students' writing skills.
 The aim of this course is to prepare the students for THEA and college writing.
 The students will study professional and peer writing samples; the composing techniques of different modes of writing; and grammar, usage, and mechanics.
 Special emphasis is placed on essay construction.
 This course has a required one-hour lab.